 \subsection{Derivation of the EMBH Binary Merger Rate}

-This derivation of the EMBH merger rate follows similar derivations for the merger rate of uncharged black hole binaries \cite{Sasaki:2018dmp,Nakamura:1997sm}, though modified to account for effects from the extremal magnetic fields of the black holes.
-The initial orbital parameters of binaries, their semi-major axes $a_0$, and eccentricities $e_0$ are characterized by their comoving separation $x$, the comoving distance to the next nearest EMBH $y$ and the redshift $z_d$ when the binary decouples from the Hubble flow.
+The EMBH merger rate can be found by modifying derivations for the merger rate of uncharged black hole binaries \cite{Sasaki:2018dmp,Nakamura:1997sm} to account for the extremal magnetic fields.
+The initial orbital parameters of binaries, their semi-major axes, $a_0$, and eccentricities, $e_0$, are characterized by their co-moving separation, $x$, the co-moving distance to the next nearest EMBH, $y$, and the redshift, $z_d$, when the binary decouples from the Hubble flow.
+Co-moving distances will correspond to distances in the present, when the scale factor equals 1, if the separated objects never decouple from the Hubble flow.

-When friction with the thermal bath is not important, we assume the EMBH binaries decouple from the Hubble flow, and form a stable binary when the time needed for the EMBHs to free fall into each other becomes less than the Hubble time \cite{Sasaki:2018dmp,Nakamura:1997sm}.
-During radiation domination this corresponds to a decoupling redshift $z_d$ of
+When friction with the thermal bath is not important, EMBH binaries decouple from the Hubble flow and form a stable binary when the time needed for them to free-fall into each other becomes less than the Hubble time \cite{Sasaki:2018dmp,Nakamura:1997sm}.
+During radiation domination this corresponds to a decoupling redshift